pontem-network/bytebabbel/README.md

   will be translated into **move binarycode**

 The name from the passed **solidity library** will be used as the filename and the name of the **move module**.\
-After completing the command, you will see the path to the created file (Example: "./NameSolModule.mv").
+After executing the command, you will see the path to the created directory (Example: "./NameSolModule/").
+The directory will contain the **interface** for interacting with the module, the **abi** and the **move binarycode** file.
-By default, the file is saved to the current directory.
+By default, the directory is saved to the current directory.

 #### examples/a_plus_b.sol